 In November 2017, South Africa ratified the WTO’s Trade Facilitation Agreement.
 According to the government, it has implemented over 90 percent of the commitments as of February 2018.
 The outstanding measures were notified under Category B, to be implemented by the indicative date of 2022 without capacity building support and include Article 3 and Article 10 commitments on Advance Rulings and Single Window.

 Legal System and Judicial Independence

 South Africa has a mixed legal system of Roman-Dutch civil law, English common law, and customary law.
 The independence of the judiciary is widely lauded, and has been demonstrated in the past years through rulings against now former President Zuma or individuals close to him.

 Laws and Regulations on Foreign Direct Investment

-Currently there are no limitations on foreign ownership, although the Private Security Industry Regulation Act (PSIRA) which has passed Parliament and is awaiting presidential signature to become law, has a clause requiring 51 percent ownership and control by South Africans in private companies in the security industry.
-President Zuma also announced in his State of the Nation Address (February 2017) that he will soon launch a land reform bill that restricts foreign ownership, and will convert foreign-owned land to long-term leases.
+Currently there are no limitations on foreign ownership, although the Private Security Industry Regulation Act (PSIRA), which passed Parliament and is awaiting presidential signature to become law, has a clause requiring 51 percent ownership and control by South Africans in private companies in the security industry.
 The Broad-Based Black Economic Empowerment (B-BBEE) policy, requires levels of company ownership by Black South Africans in order to achieve government tenders and contracts.